qingushu/Columbia-CSEE-W4119/TESTING.md

 ### 4.3 Fork Simulation

-- Disconnect peer 3 from network
+- Disconnect peer 3 from network using the Developer/Demo Settings from the sidebar.
 - Submit vote at peer 3 & mine a block
 - Submit vote at peer 1 & mine a different block
 - Reconnect peer 3